gamblevore/speedie/Documentation/Speed.md

 Speedie is not just faster.
 But safer!
 And handles errors better.
 And smaller code.
 And easier to write.

+#### Caveat About The Speed

+While I feel happy with Speedie's speed, this should be seen in context.
+For many people, it won't be a benefit.
+(Although its certainly nice, and definitely never a detriment.)

+Speed by itself really isn't that important, C++ is usually fast enough for almost anything.
+And if some C++ code is slower than Speedie code, anyone who is actually making decent money from their code, can usually speed it up by re-writing C++ library functions themselves.
+For example doing arena-allocation instead of C++ `new`/`delete`.

+So for any professional, working in a successful company, another language having faster library functions... won't make a difference, as they will be already collecting their own library of C++ code to replace the standard C++ libs.
+Given enough effort, their code could become faster than Speedie, especially as Speedie is single-threaded.

+This does fragment the C++ code base, as now there will be about 10,000 or so "in-shop-libraries" (or common OpenSource versions) to replace C++ lib functions.

+For a newcomer begining programming, Speedie's inbuilt extra speed is a nice benefit.
+However, a newcomer won't worry about the speed anyhow.
+And like I said, C++ is already fast for most purposes.

+A beginner to programming, would probably be more happy that Speedie is easier to compile, write, and rely on.

+Theres no reason to feel that "Speedie has won a contest against C++" for that reason... that an expert could write faster C++ functions than the inbuilt C++ lib funcs.
+Not everyone wants to spend that time, however...
+And they might not be allowed to include their favourite libs/funcs in each project they work on, due to different company owners having different requirements.

+If 10 different people wrote 10 different "mini-libs" for doing files faster, and all worked together on one project... whose C++ lib-replacement do you use??
+All of them?
+One?
+None?
+You see?
+Having a faster base-lib already helps for that reason.

+A fast-file C++ library like [fast_io](https://github.com/cppfastio/fast_io) is definitely impressive and useful.
+But it might be that only 0.01% of C++ programmers are using it.
+And like above, it is one of many options, leading to fragmentation, creating many incompatible code-bases.
+Meanwhile 100% of speedie developers get the faster file-funcs.

 #### Error Handling

 Speedie handles errors better too.
 Try passing an invalid file-path to the C++ version.
 I got this: